nelsonksuat/Community_Notes_analysis/README.md

 ## NOTEBOOK navigation

+(Make sure to first install all the [requirements](https://github.com/nelsonksuat/Community_Notes_analysis/blob/main/requirements.txt); this notebook is tested in Python 3.11)

 ### Step 1: Data Preparation (`NOTEBOOK 1 Preparing data.ipynb`)
 All unnecessary columns are dropped, and participant identifiers are removed to ensure contributor anonymity.
 The notes, status history, and ratings datasets are cleaned and saved in a simplified format.
 Domains are extracted from the note summaries.